bitovi/apple-icloud-medic/docs/jsdocs/public/app/pages/project/project-content/project-content.viewmodel.md

 ### ProjectContent VM~newRuleSuccess()
 Called when a new rule is created.

 **Kind**: inner method of [<code>ProjectContent VM</code>](#module_ProjectContent VM)
-<a name="module_ProjectContent VM..handleResultSelect

-Assigns the selected team member from the team-member-search to the newContributor prop which is used in the contributors list component."></a>

-### ProjectContent VM~handleResultSelect

-Assigns the selected team member from the team-member-search to the newContributor prop which is used in the contributors list component.() **Kind**: inner method of [<code>ProjectContent VM</code>](#module_ProjectContent VM)
 <a name="module_ProjectContent VM..addContributor"></a>